nicoboss/nsz/README.md

                         exception on hash mismatch and verify existing NSP and NSZ files when given as parameter.
 Requires --keep when used during compression.
+                        NOTE: Some hash checks will be skipped when processing a ticketless dump file.
   -Q, --quick-verify    Same as --verify but skips the NSP SHA256 hash
                         verification and only verifies NCA hashes.
 Does not require --keep when used during compression.
+                        NOTE: Some hash checks will be skipped when processing a ticketless dump file.
   -K, --keep            Keep all useless files and partitions during
                         compression to allow bit-identical recreation -F, --fix-padding     Fixes PFS0 padding to match the nxdumptool/no-intro